Savant-Dev/v.0.0.1/README.md

 # Project S

 An all-in-one solution to your Discord Bot needs.
 Whatever you may need for your server, chances are this bot can provide.
-If a feature you need is not currently supported, you can create an issue proposing its addition using the `New Feature` tag.
-Once your request has been approved, a developer will start working on it.
+If a feature you need is not currently supported, you can create an issue proposing its addition using the `Feature Request` tag.
+Once your request has been approved, a Core Developer will change the status to `New Feature` and begin work.

 # Contributing